connectrpc/connectrpc.com/docs/faq.md

 ### Why does my Web client not receive the error code from my server?

 Most of the time, it's because the CORS setup of the server is incomplete.
-It's not enough to allow request origin, methods, and headers—you also have to to expose response headers.
+It's not enough to allow request origin, methods, and headers—you also have to expose response headers.
 See the [CORS documentation](./cors.md) for details.

 ### Why does the network explorer in the browser show strange characters in payload?